Liyubov/citizen_science/README.md

 RQ4: (a) Are there differences in data collection patterns in each year and between years?
 Are there also emerging pattern over time in a location? (b) Are there also emerging pattern over time in a location?

+RQ5: To what degree the heavy contributors influence the total pattern and distribution of data?
+Is there any observed impact from major contributors (e.g. someone who is heavy contributors dropping off because they can't keep up with the competition).
+There is also the question about repeat recruitment - are the pattern of one timers vs people who come back stay the same from year to year?
+Are there any patterns or places that are behaving differently in terms of patterns of contribution?

 Some of the problems for citizen science community are: heterogeneity of collected data, missing data, non-controlled growth of community of observers.

 # Pariticipate

-The project is now discussed together with CorrelAid X Paris https://github.com/correlaid-paris/
+The project is now discussed together with CorrelAid X Paris x CRI https://github.com/correlaid-paris/

-Contact person: Liubov Tupikina (CRI)
+Contact person: Liubov Tupikina (CRI), Muki Haklay, Correlaid.

 Welcome to join!